Nicsetty/DSDV/README.md

 ## AODV, GPSR and DSDV Routing Protocol in OMNeT++

 ## Project Overview
+# Routing Protocols for MANETs in OMNeT++

+This repository contains the implementation of three routing protocols for Mobile Ad-hoc Networks (MANETs) in OMNeT++: **Destination-Sequenced Distance-Vector (DSDV)**, **Ad hoc On-Demand Distance Vector (AODV)**, and **Greedy Perimeter Stateless Routing (GPSR)**.

+## Project Overview

-This repository contains the implementation of the **Destination-Sequenced Distance-Vector (DSDV)** routing protocol in OMNeT++.
-DSDV is a proactive routing protocol designed for Mobile Ad-hoc Networks (MANETs).
-It improves the distance-vector routing protocol by using sequence numbers to prevent routing loops and ensure reliable routing information.
+- **DSDV**: A proactive routing protocol that maintains up-to-date routing information by periodically exchanging routing tables.
+It uses sequence numbers to prevent routing loops and ensure reliable routing.

-### Features:
-- Simulation of DSDV routing protocol in OMNeT++.
+- **AODV**: An on-demand routing protocol that establishes routes only when needed, minimizing overhead in dynamic networks.

-- Support for multi-hop wireless communication in MANET environments.
-- Sequence numbers to guarantee loop-free routing.
-- Performance evaluation in terms of network parameters like node mobility and traffic load.
+- **GPSR**: A geographic routing protocol that uses location information to forward packets efficiently, utilizing greedy forwarding and perimeter routing.

-## Prerequisites
+## Key Features

+- **Proactive Routing (DSDV)**: Always available routes with periodic updates.
+- **On-Demand Routing (AODV)**: Reduces control overhead by creating routes as needed.
+- **Geographic Forwarding (GPSR)**: Efficient packet delivery based on location information.

 You need to install the following tools to run this project: